CUSTOMS AND TARIFFS

-The Authorised Economic Operator programme is ideal for businesses who want to streamline their import/export operations after Brexit.
+The Authorised Economic Operator (AEO) programme has many benefits for businesses looking to streamline their import/export operations now that Brexit has taken place.

 The programme, which aims to enhance international supply chain security and to facilitate legitimate trade, is open to all supply chain actors.
-It covers economic operators authorised for customs simplification (AEOC), security and safety (AEOS) or a combination of the two.
+You can apply for AEO status for customs simplification (AEOC), security and safety (AEOS) or a combination of the two.

 |Conditions and criteria||AEOC||AEOS|